 Music Motto: I teach music to people of all ages because everyone deserves to have a closer connection to music, whether they are 5 or 85.
 Cornerstone Music Studios is an ideal place, reaching out to all students and giving a chance to become better musicians.

-Heather Jones, Assistant Studio Manager and a South Carolina native, is a recent graduate of Westminster Choir College, where she earned a Bachelor of Music Education with an emphasis in Voice.
+Heather Jones, Studio Assistant and a South Carolina native, is a recent graduate of Westminster Choir College, where she earned a Bachelor of Music Education with an emphasis in Voice.
 A member of several choirs at Westminster, Heather performed extensively with orchestras such as the Berlin Philharmonic and the Dresden Staatskapelle, under the batons of Simon Rattle and Daniel Harding, among others.
 Heather has taught K-12 general music and choir in New Jersey and Pennsylvania schools for two years, and was recently the Assistant Music Director for McCarter Theater’s FirstStage afterschool program.
 Heather is currently the Director of Children’s and Youth Choirs at Community Congregational Church in Short Hills, NJ.
 Heather also has two years of event planning experience and four years of office experience in the Office of Admissions at Westminster.
 She is very excited to be a part of the Cornerstone family alongside such great faculty and staff!